rootfs/node-fencing/README.md

 Agents pods are based centos7 and include all fence agents script (maintained in docker.io/bronhaim/agent-image)

 ## Configuration
-The following define fence config for node1 which runs only fence-rhevm in power-management step.
+The following defines fence config for node1 which runs fence-rhevm in power-management step.

 Each step list contains the names of the fence-method to perform with space separation.
 For each method you should define fence-method config.

+The controller moves between steps every grace_period which is defined by the fence-cluster-config (default is 5seconds).
+For more available configs, such as defining method templates, see [examples](https://github.com/bronhaim/community/blob/06e367cd5ca391b1a650f2de606875af73604198/contributors/design-proposals/node/node-fence.md#example-configuration).
 ```yaml
 - kind: ConfigMap
   apiVersion: v1